-Outside of the cities German is more commonly spoken especially in the towns near the German border.
-Most of the national media like the Wort newspaper and the radio stations are in German, however there is the weekly English news magazine News 352.
+German is more common outside of the city, especially in the towns near the German border.
+Most of the national media like the Wort newspaper and radio stations are in German.

 Tips on Making Yourself Understood

-You may be delighted to encounter an official in your commune who speaks English but doesn’t seem to understand your requests.
-Believe it or not, in Luxembourg it is possible to ask the wrong question – just try rephrasing your question or explaining why you are asking for xyz.
+You may encounter an official in your commune who speaks English but doesn’t seem to understand your requests.
+Believe it or not, in Luxembourg it is possible to ask the wrong question — just try rephrasing your question or explaining the reason why you are asking.

 Perhaps you’re having a problem with your mobile phone but no-one in their call centre speaks English.
-Instead, try emailing them or visitingone of their stores and you might get lucky.
-Otherwise get the translation dictionary out or use Google Translate to get some French or German vocabulary together.
+Instead, try emailing or visiting one of their stores.
+Google Translate is a decent way to get some French or German vocabulary together.
 Chances are someone will have enough English to fill in the blanks.